 How to obtain a DART reduced fare photo ID.

 AM/PM Pass $1.50 Day Pass $3.00 Monthly Pass $48.00

 Guide dogs and other service animals are permitted on DART vehicles.

-- DART buses offer wheelchair lifts and other features to accommodate riders with disabilities.
+- DART buses offer wheelchair ramps and other features to accommodate riders with disabilities.

 - Seats near the front door are reserved for the elderly and people with disabilities.

 - By ADA standards, wheelchairs must be secured on buses.
 There are two wheelchair securement locations per bus, each equipped with devices which hold the wheelchairs safely in place.
 Operators provide securement assistance as needed.
 Lap/shoulder belts are available upon request.

 - There are stop announcements at major intersections and transfer points provided by automated equipment or bus operators.

 - About one block from your stop, press the plastic strips tape on the flip up seats in the wheelchair securement area.
 This signals the operator that you want to get off at the next stop.